privau/searxng/README.md

 * ```FOOTER_MESSAGE``` : Sets the footer message of the instance.

 * ```CAPTCHA``` : Enables the captcha for the instance if set.

+* ```AUTHORIZED_API``` : Set to enable the Authorized API.
+Allows all search formats, i.e. json,csv,rss behind a token.
+Token file is located at `/auth_tokens.txt`.
+Loaded once, you need to restart the container to reload the tokens.